 To Edit a Response Set

-To edit an existing response set, make any changes you need, then click "Save Changes" for that response set.
-Click "Commit Changes" at the top of the page when you are finished.
+To edit an existing response set, make any changes you need, then click "Save" for that response set.
+Click "Commit Changes" when you are finished.

 To Delete a Response Set